Redditor Asks If She Should Report Her Friend for Finding a Lost Dog and Gifting It to Another Person Without Trying to Find Its Owner

 "Your friend is TA here."

-The OP updated the post with the newest information he found out, and it's such a turnaround:
+The OP updated the post with the latest information she found out, and it's quite a turnaround:

 It turns out that the OP's friend was telling the truth from the beginning.
 But if nothing else, this story taught us that we shouldn't judge a book by its cover.

-OP had her own reason to doubt her friend's intentions, but maybe she was wrong about him also.
-Anyway, the most important is that the dog is well-taken care of now.
+OP had her own reasons to doubt her friend's intentions, but perhaps she was wrong about him as well.
+Anyway, the most important thing is that the dog is well taken care of now.